cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 8.3.
-Further freeware projects (Crank, CAP, CryptoStudio, SAGE, etc)
+Further freeware projects (Crank, CAP, CryptoStudio, Sage, etc)
      ---------------------------------------------------------------

 a) Available with complete source code are: